jlczuk/zorow/zOS Management Workflows/Digital Certificate Management/README.md

 # Digital Certificate Management Workflow Definitions
-This folder contains sub-folders to provide workflow definitions for digital certificate management on z/OS®.
+This folder contains sub-folders that provide workflow definitions for digital certificate management on z/OS®.
 The content is organized by security management product:
 - CA ACF2™
 - CA Top Secret®
 - IBM® RACF®